modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-2.md

 	“This search for regularities may well be thought of as the essence of what we traditionally mean by the word “understanding”.
 This “understanding”is one aspect of man’s activity.
 Another - and equally important - is a vision of the purpose of the understanding.”

-	**3. A BRIEF SURVEY OF THE DEVELOPMENT OF ECONOMICS IN THE LAST CENTURY**
+	**3. A BRIEF SURVEY OF THE DEVELOPMENT OF ECONOMICS IN THE LAST CENTURY.**

 	“In the middle of the 19th century John Stuart Mill (1806-1873) in his famous work “Principles of Economics”said that so far as general principles are concerned the theory of value and price was now completely elaborated.”